kenmwaniki/Portfolio_STA631/content/post/Learning-reflection/index.md

 I built a logistic regression model to do this in Project 1, and then I reported my findings with visualizations and plain language summaries.
 I used ggplot2 to generate bar plots and predictions charts and described model accuracy and confusion matrix results about how well the model can classify students.
 With the broom package I also extracted tidy summaries of my model, this was a much more manageable piece of information to weed through to find coefficients that were significant.
 Rather than attending to every detail, I selected the most relevant results and explained them in a way that a nonstatistician — a school administrator or policymaker — might understand.
 The experience taught me that good communication is as important as good modeling, especially when dealing with real-world data and data that affect people’s decisions.

-5. Use programming software to fit and assess statistical models
+## Course Learning Objective 5.
+Use programming software to fit and assess statistical models

 During the semester, I have used R and tidymodels to fit, tweet and inform statistical models every week.
 This clearly appeared in Homework 2, Homework 6, and the GLM Project.